gennro/Diode-Laser-Etcher/README.md

 # Diode-Laser-Etcher

-This github contains the files for a open source reprapo style diode laser etcher.
+This github contains the files for a open source reprap style diode laser etcher.